czdtech/fb-jf/src/content/games/endless-truck.en.md

 <!-- i18n:section:controls -->
 ### Controls Guide

 - Accelerate/Brake: W/S or Up/Down.
 Tilt: A/D or Left/Right.
-Boost: Shift/Space (varies).
+Boost: `Shift`/`Space` (varies).

 ### Advanced Tips

-- Pumping: Tap brake before a drop to lower the nose, then accelerate on landing for extra traction.
+- Pumping: `Tap` brake before a `drop` to lower the nose, then accelerate on landing for extra traction.
 - Mission routing: Pick routes that complete multiple missions in one run (e.g., flips + distance).
 - Crash recovery: If angle is bad, cut throttle and gently tilt to save the landing.